 Dr. Jimenez Epigenetic’s Functional Medicine Team.
 Epigenetic’s is the study of heritable changes in gene expression (active versus inactive genes) that do not involve changes to the DNA sequence — a change in phenotype without a change in genotype — which in turn affects how cells read genes.
-An epigenetic change is a regular, natural occurrence that can also be influenced by several factors which include age, environment, lifestyle, and disease state.
-Epigenetic modifications can manifest commonly as the manner in which cells terminally differentiate to end up as skin cells, liver cells, brain cells, etc. And epigenetic change can have more damaging effects that can result in diseases.
+An epigenetic change is a regular, natural occurrence that can also be influenced by several factors, including age, environment, lifestyle, and disease state.
+Modifications can manifest as how cells terminally differentiate to end up as skin cells, liver cells, brain cells, etc. And epigenetic change can have more damaging effects that can result in diseases.

-New and ongoing research is continuously uncovering the role of epigenetics in a variety of human disorders and fatal diseases. epigenetic marks are more stable during adulthood, they are still thought to be dynamic and modifiable by lifestyle choices and environmental influence.
-It is becoming apparent that epigenetic effects do not just take place in the womb, but over the full course of human life.
+New and ongoing research is continuously uncovering the role of epigenetics in a variety of human disorders and fatal diseases. ; It is becoming apparent that epigenetic effects do not just take place in the womb but over the full course of human life.
+Marks are more stable during adulthood.
+They are still thought to be dynamic and modifiable by lifestyle choices and environmental influence.
 Another discovery is that epigenetic changes can be reversed.
 There are numerous examples of epigenetics that show how different lifestyle choices and environmental exposures can alter marks on DNA and play a role in determining health outcomes.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.